Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Acknowledgements

 \section{Acknowledgements}

-I thank John F. Donoghue for useful discussions and for collaborations on related topics.
-I also acknowledge the hospitality of the Mani L. Bhaumik Institute for Theoretical Physics at UCLA, where part of this research was carried out.
+I thank Iarley P. Lobo for useful discussions.
+I also thank John F. Donoghue for many discussions and for collaborations on related topics.
+Finally I also thank Marco Schreck for point out some typos in an earlier version of this work.
+I acknowledge the hospitality of the Mani L. Bhaumik Institute for Theoretical Physics at UCLA, where part of this research was carried out.
 This work has been partially supported by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico - CNPq under grant 317548/2021-2 and Funda\c{c}\~ao Carlos Chagas Filho de Amparo \`a Pesquisa do Estado do Rio de Janeiro - FAPERJ under grants E- 26/202.725/2018 and E-26/201.142/2022.